Bitcoin Hardware Wallet

 Cons on using a Bitcoin Hardware Wallet

-While they may be safe, secure and the best choice for storing your bitcoins, hardware wallets can present a serious downside: if you ever lose access to your wallet (i.e. you lose the password, pin number, etc….), you essentially have lost your Bitcoins just as if someone stole them from you.
-There is no one who will be able to help you recover your passwords or other forgotten security information.
+While they may be safe, secure and the best choice for storing your bitcoins, hardware wallets can present a serious downside: if you ever lose access to your seed key , you essentially have lost your Bitcoins just as if someone stole them from you.

-It is important to make a copy of this information, offline mind you, and have a way to access it at all times.
+It is important to securely store the seed, offline mind you, and have a way to access it at all times in a location different than where you will be keeping the hardware wallet.
 Using some prudence and a bit of common sense can help you to enjoy the world of Bitcoin, while being safe and secure the entire time.

 Make sure to get information about any wallet considerations you are thinking about pursuing.
 Ask questions, be absolutely sure that you understand those options and everything you need to know before committing yourself to a particular device.
 This will help to ensure that you are fully utilizing your hardware wallet and that it is set-up in the most optimized configuration.

 Back-up all of your security information, test the device and then, and only then, can you rest assured that you and your Bitcoins are safe from outside dangers.

 Best Bitcoin Hardware Wallets at the moment:

 We believe that one should invest 10% of his capital in security.
 Thats why we bought ourselfs one of the best bitcoin safes: the Trezor